 Of course, the Mexican outlaw oeuvre known as narco cinema has been training a lens on drug dealers for decades.
 “Videohomes” — cheap, underground B-movies, often bankrolled by narcos and produced in a matter of weeks for VCRs — became popular with working-class audiences on both sides of the border in the ’70s and ’80s.
-They tell over-the-top tales of drug dealers, corrupt cops and politicos, hookers, and trucks, and are sometimes based on songs known as narcocorridos — drug ballads — written and sung by norteño bands like California’s Los Tigres del Norte.
-Narco cinema is so influential it’s seeped into mainstream Mexican films like the successful comedy Salvando Al Soldado Pérez/Saving Private Pérez (a spoof of you-know-what about a drug lord’s MIA brother in Iraq), arthouse films (Miss Bala stars Narcos’ Stephanie Sigman), “narconovas” — telenovelas about the drug trade.
-You’ll also see it appropriated by American directors like Robert Rodriguez and Oliver Stone.
-If Pablo Escobar’s Narcos exploits have left you jonesing for more drug drama, here are ten of the best vintage “videohomes” in chronological order, compiled by narco-film expert Carlos A. Gutiérrez, co-founder and executive director of the NYC-based Latino film association, Cinema Tropical.
+They tell over-the-top tales of drug dealers, corrupt cops and politicos, hookers, and truckers, and are sometimes based on songs known as narcocorridos, written and sung by norteño bands like California’s Los Tigres del Norte.
+(You can hear Los Jilgueros del Pico Real’s “Corrido a Félix Gallardo” in Narcos: Mexico.)

-Another Los Tigres del Norte’s narcocorrido inspired this crime drama, which stars brothers Mario and Fernando Almada, two of narco cinema’s most popular actors, as the Quintana siblings who become drug traffickers and form the “red car gang.”
+Another Los Tigres del Norte’s narcocorrido inspired this crime drama, which stars two of narco cinema’s most popular actors, brothers Mario and Fernando Almada, as the Quintana siblings who become drug traffickers and form the “red car gang.”

-Based on the best-selling book of the same name (which translates to “the dark side of ‘blackie’”), the film details the corrupt administration of infamous Mexico City police chief Arturo “El Negro” Durazo, who reigned from 1976 to 1982.
+Based on the best-selling book of the same name (which translates to The Dark Side of ‘Blackie’), the film details the corrupt administration of infamous Mexico City police chief Arturo “El Negro” Durazo, who reigned from 1976 to 1982.